quantcast-engineering/quantcast-documentation/ios/README.md

     <img src="https://raw.github.com/quantcast-engineering/quantcast-documentation/master/ios/images/image005.png" alt="Screenshot - Make Linking Optional" style="width: 700px;"/>

-#### Supporting Automatic Reference Counting (ARC) ####
+#### Supporting non Automatic Reference Counting (ARC) ####

-If your project uses automatic reference counting (ARC), take the following steps to set a compiler flag for Quantcast source files.
+If your project does not use automatic reference counting (ARC), take the following steps to set a compiler flag for Quantcast source files.
 Otherwise, skip to the next section.

 1. In your project configuration screen, click on the “Build Phases” section, then expand “Compile Sources”.